Helpful Hints for Expediting the Special Event Permit Process

 Even if your event is on private property, if you are requesting a road closure, you will still need to purchase liability insurance.
 See Insuring Your Event for more information about liability insurance.
 Event organizers are responsible for placing a Type 3 barricade (pictured below) during the hours of the road closure.

 Rental of a Park or the Expo Lot

-To rent a City-owned park or the vacant lot at 735 E. Trafficway (Expo Lot), it requires a rental contract, rental fee, deposit, and liability insurance.
-For more information on the Expo Lot contact the special event permit coordinator Spain at 417-864-1105 or firstname.lastname@example.org.
+The rental of a City-owned park or the vacant lot at 735 E. Trafficway (Expo Lot) requires a rental contract, rental fee, deposit, and liability insurance.
+For more information on the Expo Lot contact the special event permit coordinator, Sharon Spain, at 417-864-1105 or [email protected].
 For events taking place solely on Parks property, contact Springfield-Greene County Parks at 417-864-1049.

 General Liability ($1 million policy)